 Riza also goes into Unstoppable Rage when she thinks Lust managed to kill Mustang, and promptly empties her gun's magazine into her, reloads and repeats.
 Several times.
 Worth noting because it is a subversion rather than a straight portrayal, as when she's run out of bullets, she collapses and cries, while Lust gets back up after shrugging off the barrage without breaking a sweat.

 When Mustang finally finds out that Envy killed Hughes.

 Roy Mustang: "That's that... you killed Hughes..... that's all I needed to know...
 You don't need to say anything more, Envy.
 The first thing I'm gonna turn to ash is your tongue."

-He makes damn good on this promise, He then proceeds to alternate between full, body-consuming explosions, and pinpoint attacks that target the most sensitive and painful areas, notably the eyes.
+He makes damn good on this promise during the course of one of the most terrifying and awesome sequences in the series, and Envy only makes things worse for himself by first impersonating Hughes to try to fuck with him and then trying to fuck with Riza Hawkeye.
+Roy proceeds to completely brutalize Envy, alternating between full, body-consuming explosions, and pinpoint attacks that target the most sensitive and painful areas, notably the eyes.
 Repeatedly.
-OUCH!
+OUCH.

 Notably averted, however, with the Homunculus Wrath.
 Despite being a ruthless fighter, he is always calm and composed in a fight.

 Father as well in the Final Battle he shows much anger